rsyncOSX/RsyncUIdocs/content/post/Synchronize.md

 {{< figure src="/images/tasks/startestimate.png" alt="" position="center" style="border-radius: 8px;" >}}

 The result of an estimate, blue numbers indicates there is data to synchronize.
-Execute the real run either direct from the summarized estimated view or by *left arrow* (shortcut `⌘R`) on the toolbar.
+Execute the real run either direct from the summarized estimated view by *left arrow* (shortcut `⌘R`) on the toolbar.
 To se details from the estimate, select a row and details are presented.

 {{< figure src="/images/tasks/estimate.png" alt="" position="center" style="border-radius: 8px;" >}}

-Selecting a row presents the details.
+Selecting a row presents the details after an estimate run.

 {{< figure src="/images/tasks/estimatedetails.png" alt="" position="center" style="border-radius: 8px;" >}}

 Synchronize tasks by selecting *blue arrow* (shortcut `⌘R`) from the toolbar on the summarized view after estimating all tasks.
+A progress is shown on each task with data to be synchronized.

  {{< figure src="/images/tasks/execute.png" alt="" position="center" style="border-radius: 8px;" >}}